saeedNW/arch-linux-installation/applications/installation_guide.md

 This command installs the vlc package from the official Arch Linux repositories.
 Once installed, you can launch vlc from your system's application menu.

+Feel free to customize the VLC interface to your liking or you can .

+You have the option to either update the VLC interface according to your preferences or download and apply a [preset](https://github.com/dmtiir/VeLoCity-Skin-for-VLC) configuration.

 ## Installing qBittorrent

 qBittorrent is a popular open-source BitTorrent client.
 Follow these steps to install it on your system: